kogolobo/kogolobo.github.io/_pages/about.md

 I am interested in mathematical and computational methods for efficient deep learning:
 - Stochastic Optimization methods for autoregressive decoding
-- Numerical Analysis for accelerated matrix operations
+- High-Performance Computing for deep learning acceleration
 - Applied Probability & Optimal Transport for robust learning
 - Efficient Methods and Systems: integrating theory with tangible applications